pyrimidine/Physics-informed-Shadowgraph-Density-Field-Reconstruction/README.md

 This code is for academic use **ONLY**.
 Please cite the original paper if you use this code in your research.

 ### Authors
-- **Primary Author**: Xutun Wang
+- **Primary Author**: Xutun Wang, Yuchen Zhang
-- **Contributor**: Special thanks to Dr. Yuchen Zhang for his significant contributions to this research.
+- **Contributor**: Special thanks to Dr.  for his significant contributions to this research.
 - **Contact Information**: You can reach us at [xt-wang24@mails.tsinghua.edu.cn] or through our academic institution profiles.